 This amazing dining experience, with a view of the city of lights, is sure to be a favorite memory.
 (Make sure to check their limited hours before you go.)

-Again, no matter what time of day, or time of year, that you decide to visit the Eiffel tower I encourage you to get your skip-the-line tickets in advance.
-That way you don’t have to worry about them selling out and you don’t waste precious time waiting in long lines.
+Again, no matter what time of day, or time of year, that you decide to visit the Eiffel Tower I encourage you to get priority tickets in advance so you can skip the line.
+That way you don’t have to worry about them selling out and you don’t waste precious time waiting in a long ticket line.